eliagbenu/IRC/README.md

 Known Issues
 -------------------------------
 As as now the audio can play simultaneously.
-I don't also give the option to push the audio
+I don't also give the option to pause the song

 Eli can be reached at
 Voice: +233-241407600